th4z/Epoch-Missions/README.md

 <b>mission.pbo:</b>

+Copy the included debug folder into the root of the mission.pbo.

 The AI require faction settings.
 If you have SARGE AI you're good to go.
 Otherwise add faction.sqf to the root of the mission.pbo and add this line to the end of your init.sqf:

     [] execVM "faction.sqf";